chrisfarnham/seefarblog/_sections/First_Contact.md

 a signal.
 I read the manual before starting but operating is another matter.
 It sook some time.

-At one point I was having a hard time and then realized that I accidently put the radio into "split mode" where it was receiving and transmitting on different frequuencies.
+At one point I was having a hard time and then realized that I accidently put the radio into "split mode" where it was receiving and transmitting on different frequencies.
 This means that the antenna matcher was confused and I was getting a poor match across different frequency bands.

 More reading, a firmware update and turning off "split" got me to a better place.
 I learned how to tune the radio and pull